The Lakewood Plan

 The Lakewood Plan began with the conviction that unincorporated communities didn’t have to choose between annexation by a big city or building a municipal infrastructure from scratch.

-During the months before Lakewood’s incorporation in 1954, the idea of contracting for services had been embraced by the county officials who were providing services, from trash collection to construction inspection, in new Lakewood neighborhoods.
+During the months before Lakewood’s incorporation in 1954, the idea of contracting for services had been embraced by the county officials who were already providing services to Lakewood residents, from trash collection to construction inspection.
 Rather than creating its own municipal departments, the new city of Lakewood looked forward to contracting with county departments and other agencies to continue these services.

-Lakewood’s first city budget, for fiscal year 1954 -55, totaled $547,203 with more than 80 percent of expenses going for contracts with the county for municipal services.
+Lakewood’s first city budget, for fiscal year 1954 -55, totaled $547,203 with more than 80 percent of expenses going for contracts with the county.
 Today, contracts represent approximately 35 to 40 percent of the city's annual budget.

 There were four elements important to the spread of the Lakewood Plan in the 1950s and 1960s:

 • Los Angeles County had a history of providing municipal-type services to unincorporated areas and had been expanding the level and number of these services as the county became more urbanized.
-By 1950, the county was directly or indirectly providing services to 45 cities in the county.
+By 1950, the county was directly or indirectly providing services to 45 communities.

 • The success of Lakewood’s incorporation proved that contracting was both feasible and effective.